A-Yologlu/A-Yologlu/README.md

 ---

 ## 📂 Projects
-Here are some of my first coding projects:
+Here are some of my projects, created throughout my school year:

 - [Guessing Game in C](https://github.com/A-Yologlu/Guessing-Game)
-  A simple number guessing game where the computer picks a random number.
-Learned about loops, conditionals, and user input.
+  In my first quarter I learned about the basics of C, aswell as: arrays, strings, loops, sorting, conditionals.

 - [Rock paper scissors](https://github.com/A-Yologlu/Rock-Paper-Scissors)
   A small rock paper scissors game with a points system, using loops.

 - [Calculator in C](https://github.com/A-Yologlu/Calculator)
   A command-line calculator that supports basic operations.
 Learned to create my own functions.

+Each project reflects what I learned during that quarter — applying new programming concepts in practice.
 *(More projects coming soon as I learn!)*

 ---

 ## 🌱 What I’m working on right now
-- Improving my C programming skills
+- Improving my C programming skills.
-- Learning Git and GitHub workflow
+- Learning Git and GitHub workflow.
-- Building small projects to strengthen my problem-solving skills
+- Creating a project that reflects back on what i learned, at the end of each quarter.

 ---